 Thankfully, I have found a solution to this problem and the answer lies in oil-controlling primers.
 Yes, it adds an extra step to my already lengthy morning makeup routine.
 But as most contain a hard-hitting mix of oil-blotting minerals and pore-filling polymers, they have the power to keep my face in place all day long.
 Want in?
-Keep scrolling to find out the five primers I really rate.
+Keep scrolling to find out the seven primers I really rate.

 It looks almost like a balm, but when you scoop up a little on your finger, it actually has a texture not too dissimilar to Angel Delight.
 I tend to pat mine on over oilier areas with my fingertips, but you could easily use a brush to smooth it over.
 It's really lightweight, so it's completely undetectable, even under the softest of foundations.

 This super-affordable option works much harder than its price tag might suggest.
 Even when faced with a hot, sticky day, my makeup didn't budge.

 This one is close to joining Double Wear in the Estée Lauder Hall of Fame.
 An oil-controlling primer as well as a "finisher," you can use this first as a base before your makeup to keep any shine at bay.
 Then lightly tap an extra layer over the top of your foundation and concealer to lock it all down.
 If you're not fussed on powders, this is your new go-to.